sumedhasaxena/nct2ctml/doc/trial_creation_guide.md

 ------------

-Steps for trial file management:
+#### Manual curation of trial a file (CTML):

-1. Find a clinical trial from a source that needs to be added to the system

-2. Check if the same trial is present at https://clinicaltrials.gov/

-3. If present, check the status of the trial

-	a.
-If closed, follow the steps below:

-		i.
-Create a CTML file with necessary fields.
+Please follow the 'Manual workflow' section in doc/clinical_trial_management_workflow.pdf to understand if a trial needs to be created manually.
+Essentially, a trial file needs to be prepared manually only if it cannot be created via automated workflow or if its not present on clinical_trials.gov.

+In such case, as presented in the workflow, one needs to do the following:

+1. Prepare a CTML file for the trial manually, using the CTML schema mentioned in the section above.
+Make sure to set the following fields as:

-		ii.
-Set the 'status' as 'Closed'
+- nct_id: Set as 'NA'

-		iii.
-Set the local protocol numbers in the 'protocol_ids' field
+- protocol_ids: Append the local protocol id to the protocol_ids list.

-	b.
-If recruiting, check if the trial is alreday present in the matchminer system.

-	If not present in the system:

-		i.
-Create a CTML file capturing as much information as possible.

-		ii.
-Upload the file to 'pending' folder.

-TODO:
-Plans needed for:

-Preventing duplicate entries

-Update CTML from ClinicalTrials.gov with information from duplicate local trial (i.e. local recruiting site).
-Most important information to add is the name of the local investigator.

-Updating trial status

-Merge manually added CTML and auto-generated CTML from ClinicalTrials.gov
+2. Make an entry for the manually curated trial file in local_trial_info.csv and push the the updated content to git.